makeximus/RAG-Powered-LLM-Agents-for-Banking-Chatbots-and-Assistants/README.md

 # RAG-Powered LLM Agents for Banking Chatbots and Assistants

-This repository contains the baseline solution for a student project focused on building a **Retrieval-Augmented Generation (RAG)** system for banking chatbots using Large Language Models (LLMs).
+This repository contains the baseline solution for SMILES 2025 project focused on building a **Retrieval-Augmented Generation (RAG)** system for banking chatbots using Large Language Models (LLMs).
 The goal is to create an assistant capable of producing accurate and complete answers using Alfa-Bank’s internal knowledge base.

 ---